Mushtaq25/Cryptography-project-/README.md

 # Cryptography-project-

-TO DOWNLOAD THE APK PLEASE CLICK THE LINK BELOW------- https://drive.google.com/open?id=1KcGxNM_vLRULes-0SCxMYP5RTR9_5fF0
+TO DOWNLOAD THE APK PLEASE CLICK THE LINK BELOW (it will not open in desktop)------- https://drive.google.com/open?id=1KcGxNM_vLRULes-0SCxMYP5RTR9_5fF0

 It is a Information Security poject based on mobile Apllication.